BrewZer0/32-bit-precompiled/README.md

- # Stella32
+ # Precompiled 32 Bit Apps (Linux)

-Compiled binaries for stella 7.0 for 32-Bit Linux systems.
+Compiled binaries for some programs for 32-Bit Linux systems.

 Go to the Releases and download the .xz file.